igncp/demos/README.md

     - When necessary to use global dependencies, they should be requested from the script
 1. [ ] Remove or change dependencies
     - [x] Remove Bower
-    - Remove jQuery except for jQuery UI
+    - [ ] Remove jQuery except for jQuery UI
+    - [ ] Remove Angular and Bootstrap but keep same look and feel
 1. [ ] Port styles to CSS with preprocessors (postcss)
 1. [ ] Update the general UI framework (better support for responsive) but maintain the look and feel
 1. [ ] Improve performance of some charts